jagdsh/aws-security-solutions/other_services/README.md

   - Can own databases and database objects (e.g., tables)
   - Can grant permissions on those objects to other DB Users, Groups, and Schemas
   - User is granted permissions in two ways
     - Explicitly, by having those permissions assigned directly to the account
     - Implicitly, by being a member of a group that is granted permissions
+- Groups
+  - Collections of Users that can be collectively assigned permissions
+  - Good for streamlined security maintenance
+- Database
+  - Collection of one or more Schema
+  - When a User create a database, the User becomes its owner
+  - Superusers have the same permissions as database owners
+- Schema
+  - Collections of database tables and other database objects
+  - Used to group database objects under a common name
+  - Users can be granted access to a single schema or to multiple schemas

 ![Redshift Hierarchy](./redshift_database_hierarchy.png)